pulsar-edit/pulsar-edit.github.io/docs/index.md

 ### App Updates

 Currently Pulsar does not support automatic app updates.
-There are, however, automated notifications of new versions, which include links so you can easily get the new versions when they come out.
+There are, however, automated notifications of new versions, which include links and instructions so you can easily get the new versions when they come out.
 (These notifications can be disabled if you wish.)
 Beyond that, new versions can be obtained via the Download links here on our website, or from our CI (continuous integration) pages as explained on our Download page.

 ### Blog